 A month before I turned 25 I had been out of university for a year (after five and a half years of undergraduate and postgraduate studies), been on a whirlwind three month trip through Europe and had absolutely no idea what I wanted to do with my future (except for travel, obviously).

 I first started this list in 2014, but finally finished it.
-It is quiet an ambitious list for someone who has limited travel opportunities, but I think it is important to challenge myself 😉 Some of this list is me wanting to explore places I have been to before more thoroughly and some is all part of my quest to discover as much of the world as possible!
+It is quite an ambitious list, and I don’t anticipate finishing it before I hit the big 30.
+Some of this list is me wanting to explore places I have been to before more thoroughly and some is all part of my quest to discover as much of the world as possible!

 In 2014 I made a pretty good attempt to eat my way through Italy.

 I am incredibly embarrassed about how little of Australia I have seen.
 I have been to Tasmania, South Australia, New South Wales and Victoria (my home state).
 But Australia is such a big country.
 Many people don’t realise just how big Australia is.
 Each capital city offers vibrant city life and cultural diversity.
 The Australian landscape is diverse and interesting, full of glorious beaches, sprawling national parks and interesting wildlife.

 5. Get a European passport

 Is there a difference between a castle and a palace?
 Either way, the world offers so many excellent castles to explore (except for Australia, there are no castles at home!).
 While I have so far seen some impressive castles I still have Neuschwanstein Castle on my list…

 7. Learn about voodoo and dance the night away in New Orleans

 When completing my undergraduate degree and studying all things American history and politics I spent an incredible month exploring the US.
 A highlight was the couple of days I spent in New Orleans.
 We stayed in the French Quarter, visited the house that Tennessee Williams wrote A Streetcar Named Desire in (and rode an actual streetcar) and ate the most amazing food!